machage9603/connect-four/README.md

 - **Move Validation**: Ensures that discs are only placed in valid positions.
 - **Win Detection**: Checks for four consecutive discs horizontally, vertically, or diagonally.
 - **Draw Detection**: Determines if the board is full without any winner.

-## Deployment

-This project is deployed on [Vercel](https://vercel.com/), which handles continuous integration and deployment.

-### Deployment Steps:

-1. Commit your changes to GitHub.
-2. Link your repository to Vercel.
-3. Push your changes, and Vercel will automatically build and deploy your application.

 ## Contributing